Audio synthesis in python

 3.3 csound

-csound supports python – specifically embedding of and within python.
+csound supports Python – specifically embedding of and within Python.

 3.4 Foxdot

-FoxDot runs actual supercollider scripts from python.
+FoxDot runs actual supercollider scripts from Python.
 (As opposed to pyo, which implements a synthesis server that looks like supercollider but is not.)
 It comes with an IDE, which is a waste of time IMO, I do not need to add another IDE to the pile I already have.
 There are other worthwhile tricks, including a scheduler which is painful to do yourself.
 It does not do everything.
 Rather than claiming to be a universal solution to audio, it’s a righteous hack that does some startling things well and some other things not at all.
 A good start, creatively speaking.

 3.5 GStreamer

 Gstreamer is a generic multimedia pipeline library that seems to pop up in many open source projects.
-It happens to have extensive python support.
+It happens to have extensive Python support.
 See Brett Virren’s tutorial.

 3.6 Audiolazy